Töölö Hospital: History

-The Finnish Red Cross started its hospital plan in 1919, partly because of the effect pf the Finnish Civil War and the Red Cross's function at the time, to help the people wounded or injured in the war.
+The Finnish Red Cross started its hospital plan in 1919, partly because of the effect of the Finnish Civil War and the Red Cross's function at the time, to help the people wounded or injured in the war.
 Right from the start, the hospital was prominently associated with general (later field marshal) Mannerheim, who served as the chairman of the hospital board and later as an active member of the construction board.
 After a suitable lot was found in Taka-Töölö and funding was secured, planning of the hospital could begin.
 The hospital building, clad entirely in white, was built in 1932 designed by architect Jussi Paatela.
 The building represents a shift from classicist to functionalist architecture and has a lot in common with Paatela's other hospital work at the time, the Naistenklinikka hospital.
 After professor emeritus Richard Faltin had declined the post of head surgeon at the hospital because of his advanced age and illness, docent Simo Brofeldt was elected as the first head surgeon of the hospital.
 After Brofeldt's death he was succeeded by docent Aarno Snellman, who remained as the hospital's head surgeon until it was no longer needed.

 Right from the start, the hospital's primary function was to improve hospital care for traumatic injuries and to prepare for needs the Red Cross would have during wartime.
 As such the hospital also hosted the repository of field hospital equipment of the Red Cross.
 The preparation for the war could also be seen in equipping the hospital with protection from gas attacks.
 In the beginning the hospital had 158 bed places.
 Right from the start, the hospital became the leading place for treatment of trauma patients and was probably the first hospital in Finland to have a first-aid station in connection to its outpatient department.

 During the first months of the Winter War, the Finnish Red Cross hospital served as the hospital station for civil protection in Helsinki, treating victims of bombing.
 For this purpose, after the first wave of bombing in the war, it was helped by auxiliary hospitals, including the Kalastajatorppa restaurant building.
 During the general alarm phase from October to November 1939 most of the hospital staff had been evacuated to Aulanko in Hämeenlinna to serve at the 35th military hospital, but this organisation was cancelled before the war broke out.
 From February 1940, the hospital returned to the role of a military hospital in the medical care of the Finnish Defence Forces under the name of the Finnish Red Cross Military Hospital (P.R.
 SotaS.), including temporary departments at the Naistenklinikka hospital and the Mehiläinen hospital.